Missouri Public Safety Medals

 Public Safety Civilian Partnership Award

-The Public Safety Civilian Partnership Award is awarded to a civilian who has provided valuable or courageous assistance to members of a Missouri public safety agency in an emergency situation.
+The Public Safety Civilian Partnership Award is awarded to a civilian or group of civilians who provided valuable or courageous assistance to members of a Missouri public safety agency in an emergency situation or whose training of public safety officers can be directly linked to the saving of a life by a public safety agency.
 The Public Safety Civilian Partnership Award may be awarded to a citizen whose assistance was given without regard for their own personal welfare and had a positive bearing on the outcome of an incident.